YHTAY2000/MES/README.md

 1. Go to the server.js file, make sure your database setup is correct
 2. In the cors, change the localhost port to your current port.
-3. Then, install the package:
+3. Then, install the following package:
 Run npm install
 ```sh
 npm install